Baiq Amiatun

-Baiq Amiatun Shalihah (born 16 July 1991) is an Indonesian footballer who plays a forward for Persis Women and the Indonesia women's national team.
+Baiq Amiatun Shalihah (born 16 July 1991) is an Indonesian footballer who plays as a forward for Asprov NTB and the Indonesia women's national team.

 Club career

-Amiatun previously played for Asprov NTB in Indonesia and currently plays for Persis Women.
+Amiatun previously played for Persis Solo in Indonesia and currently plays for Asprov NTB.

 International career

 Amiatun scored the sole goal against Singapore in the 2022 AFC Women's Asian Cup qualification and represented the national team at the 2022 AFC Women's Asian Cup.

 On 22 & 26 February 2023, Amiatun scored in two matches against Saudi Arabia twice in a friendly matches.